 How hunters are contributing

-There are two parts to this research that hunters are participating in.
+There are two parts to this research that hunters have participated in.
 The first is a short one-off survey where they were asked some basic questions about them and their hunting.
-For the second part they are invited to undertake monthly surveys to provide more detail about the hunts they have undertaken in the previous month (although we will never ask for the location of those hunts).
-We may also ask some questions regarding how they would prefer game animal hunting to be managed in NZ.
+For the second part they were invited to undertake monthly surveys to provide more detail about the hunts they undertook in the previous month.

-Participation in all surveys associated with this project is anonymous.
+Participation in all surveys associated with this project was anonymous.
 Hunters will never be asked their name, favourite hunting spots or any other information that may identify where they hunt.